 Emily LaBarge has been teaching on the Writing programme since 2013.
-She runs the course annual collaborative project, which involves a group publication authored and produced by the students; as well as a public event in collaboration with an external partner (CAST, Cornwall, 2017-2018; Flat Time House, London, 2018-2019).
+She runs the programme's annual collaborative project, which involves a group publication authored and produced by the students; as well as a public event in collaboration with an external partner (CAST, Cornwall, 2017/18; Flat Time House, London, 2018/19).
 LaBarge leads critical reading seminars with a focus on non-fiction prose, the essay form and modes of experimental, interdisciplinary writing.
 In addition, she supervises student final major projects and takes part in other Writing programme briefs and seminars.

 Emily LaBarge is a Canadian writer based in London.
 She has a double major Bachelor (Honours) in Art History and English Language and Literature from Queen’s University in Canada.
 Following extensive work as an archivist at the National Library and Archives of Canada, the Portrait Gallery of Canada, and the Firestone Collection at the Ottawa Art Gallery, she moved to the UK to gain an M.Litt.
 (Distinction) in Modern and Contemporary Art Practice from Christie’s Education/University of Glasgow.
 She has a PhD in Critical Writing in Art and Design from the Royal College of Art.
 Entitled The Essay as Art Form, Her research — by practice and thesis — focused on the relationship between the essay form and writing about works of art.Show more